Shiang-Tian/Customized-Calendar/README.md

 # __The csv file used in this calendar__
 1. The csv file used in this calendar is to store the event on the specific date
   * When you press the __Add__ button on the right-hand-side and adding the event on the specific date, the event will be stored in the csv file
-2. After you re-run the program, and press the __Load__ button, you will see the details od the event you already added
+2. After you re-run the program, and press the __Load__ button, you will see the details of the event you already added